ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 ## Migration Notes for New Elasticsearch 7.x Users
  {: #migration-notes}

 As in previous version upgrades, there are many changes.
-Full documentation of breaking changes can be found in the [Elastic documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking-changes.html).
+For more information, see [Elastic documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking-changes.html){: .external}.

 ### Index mappings
 {: #index-mappings}

 Mapping types are removed in Elasticsearch 7.x and above.
 Indexes that are created in Elasticsearch 7.x or later no longer accept a _default_ mapping.
 Types are also deprecated in APIs in 7.x.
-Further details on these changes are in the Elastic documentation on the [removal of mapping types](https://www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html).
+Further details on these changes are in the Elastic documentation on the [removal of mapping types](https://www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html){: .external}.